oconnor663/jacko.io/posts/snooze.md

 **Futures and streams should only be polled by their owners.**

-Following this rule doesn't guarantee that snoozing wont't happen, but it helps us localize blame to an owning primitive.[^select_function] And I think it's possible to enforce this rule mechanically, by warning on the use of a `Pin<&mut _>` in any place with a `Future` bound.
+Following this rule doesn't guarantee that snoozing won't happen, but it helps us localize blame to an owning primitive.[^select_function] And I think it's possible to enforce this rule mechanically, by warning on the use of a `Pin<&mut _>` in any place with a `Future` bound.
 That is, warn on any use of